 Then in verse 30 we read “except Caleb, son of Jephunneh and Joshua, son of Nun.”
 The ones that feared God wholeheartedly were blessed.
 Joshua, the son of Nun became the future leader.
 Caleb became the main conqueror for the tribe of Judah, for the Bethlehem and Jerusalem regions, the key part of the Holy Land.
 Brothers and sisters, this is God’s Word.
 It’s for you.
 Take it.
 Believe it.
 Use it.

 The land is looking for strong new leaders who will take on large sections of the land and totally Christianize them.
-CBLT needs leaders who will prepare hundreds of students to do spiritual warfare and become overcomers and conquerors for Jesus Christ.
+New Life church based leadership training needs leaders who will prepare hundreds of students to do spiritual warfare and become overcomers and conquerors for Jesus Christ.
 We need church leaders who will start hundreds of new churches.

 Take the inheritance.
 It’s in your hand as to what is going to happen to this precious land.
 We’ve had many years of bondage.
 If we don’t conquer the land now, people will die for another 40 years in an intellectual desert.
 It’s God’s Word.
 It’s your opportunity.
 You can make a decision and say, “I will be like Caleb.
 I’ll be like Joshua.”